 Well hello there!
 Long time no see eh?

 After so much time planning our dream trip to New Zealand and Australia and finally jetting off in December 2018, it’s crazy to be back in the UK, digesting it all.
-I’m still slightly shell-shocked at how much we’ve done and what an incredible experience it’s been and I wanted to write down in more detail what we got up to, in case any of you are thinking of doing something similar and so I have a place to relieve the memories in detail.
+I’m still slightly shell-shocked at how much we’ve done and what an incredible experience it’s been and I wanted to write down in more detail what we got up to, in case any of you are thinking of doing something similar and so I have a place to relive the memories in detail.
 For ease of reading, I’ll be breaking the trip down into three parts, New Zealand, Sydney and Queensland.
 I have decided to only include key parts as quite honestly, this post would go on for ages!

 After over a year of planning, when this post goes live I will be two days away from jetting away to New Zealand an Australia for three long weeks over Christmas and New Year!
 If you want to read more about our travel plans you can do so here.